modcommunity/Base-Game/README.md

 ### What Is A Mod?
 Mod, in our case, stands for *modification*.
 However, the definition of mod is often mixed leading to confusion.
 The most popular definition is a third-party modification to a video game from the community.
 Usually for free, but platforms do support paid mods.

-What's even more confusing is technically many games are "mods" because they use existing game engines such as Unity and Unreal Engine (they're essentially just modding said engine).
+What's even more confusing is technically many games are "mods" because they use existing game engines such as [Unity](https://unity.com/) and [Unreal Engine](https://www.unrealengine.com/en-US) (they're essentially just modding the engine).

 ## Primary Contributors
 * [Christian Deacon](https://github.com/)